T

 restaurant

-Located in the heart of Balboa Park, this restaurant offers a delightful dining experience with a focus on California cuisine in a beautiful courtyard setting.
-It's a perfect spot for lunch amidst your cultural explorations.
+Located in the House of Hospitality, this restaurant offers a sophisticated dining experience with a focus on Latin American cuisine.
+Enjoy its beautiful courtyard setting.

 3. Afternoon